React View Transitions: A Hands-On Look

 A practical walkthrough of the View Transitions API in React — what works, what does not work, and whether it is ready for real projects.

-At its core, the API captures a "before" snapshot of the DOM, lets you make changes, then animates between the old and new states.
-The browser handles the heavy lifting — it literally takes screenshots of elements, cross-fades them, and interpolates positions.
+The API captures a "before" snapshot of the DOM, lets us make changes, then animates between the old and new states.
+The browser takes screenshots of elements, cross-fades them, and interpolates positions.

 document.startViewTransition(() => {